matiascr/etiquette/guides/introduction/overview.md

   </tr>
 </table>

-From this specification we can gather that the packet has four fields, each a fixed length of two bytes.
-Using [`Etiquette.Spec`](Etiquette.Spec.html), we can create the specification as follows:
+From this specification we can gather that the packet has five fields, the first with a fixed length of two bytes and the last with an indefinite length.
+Using [`Etiquette.Spec`](Etiquette.Spec.html), we can create the specification as
+follows:

 ```elixir
 defmodule UDPSpec do